CrystalENVT/SimpleHomeInventory/README.md

 ## To Do (in rough intended order)
 ~~1.
 Create Web Page to display results~~
 ~~2.
 Add text prompt box for UPC number~~
-3. BONUS: See about UPC scanning from Phone camera
+~~3.
+BONUS: See about UPC scanning from Phone camera~~
 4. Store cached data locally (Json -> MongoDB?) as a "cache" to prevent being spammy of OFF's servers
 5. Add / Remove items from inventory
 6. Add Locations concept (Eg. Pantry, Fridge, Freezer) to keep track of where items would be stored (optional feature)
 7. Add Expiration Date (as optional data)
-8. BONUS: Android app (Especially if the web page doesn't allow scanning)
+8. BONUS: Android app (~~Especially if the web page doesn't allow scanning~~ can take picture & submit image in form, but not "scan")